-The Atlas Living Lab is not active yet.
+The Atlas Living Lab is almost ready.
 We are currently finalizing the technical infrastructure for research and are finalizing the organizational aspects, such as the Data Use Policy, in coordination with representative groups of the TU/e community.
-The expectation is that the lab will be up and running at the earliest in April 2019.
+We expect the lab to be up and running in June 2019.

 What is a Living Lab?

 A living Lab is a data-intensive infrastructure for scientific experiments on and observation of human subjects in interaction with technology, coextensive with the everyday work and living environments of those subjects.

 Research and development of intelligent technologies and services for health, wellbeing and sustainability is an integral part of the TU/e and European research agenda.
 To tackle the challenges in these fields, researchers increasingly look into intelligent and networked technologies that are embedded in our built environment.
 The long-term patterns of use and the effects on people, for example on health, wellbeing, social interaction and energy use, can best be researched meaningfully in the real, live world.
 The Atlas building offers a unique environment for research, with its large scale, its focus on sustainability, its place in the TU/e community, and its intelligent lighting infrastructure.